brodude11/yohith-student-management-api/README.md

 - Register one or more students
 - Retrieve students common to one or more teachers
 - Retrieve students who should receive a notification while excluding suspended students
+- Reset the database back to the original baseline data

 The application follows the MVC (Model-View-Controller) architecture to separate routing, business logic and database operations.
 Automated tests are included using Jest and Supertest.

+---

 ## Tech Stack